YanGusik/thrun/README.md

 **Graceful Shutdown**

-Supervisor handles SIGINT/SIGTERM gracefully. `Worker::stop()` cancels the scope and closes the transport.
+Supervisor handles SIGINT/SIGTERM gracefully. `Worker::stop()` cancels the scope and closes internal resources.
 The producer unblocks from `receive()`.
 Pending jobs complete or timeout.

 **Explicit Acknowledgement**

-Handlers can accept an Acknowledger for explicit control:
+Handlers can accept an `Acknowledger` for explicit control:

 ```php
 use Thrun\Worker\Acknowledger;